 Do I really need to know what things to pack for a day hike, even if my planned hike will only take just an hour or two?
 The answer is yes.

-Even if your planned hike is short, I’m pretty sure you’ll still need the basic things to bring on a hike to make sure that you are safe and prepared.
+Even if your planned hike is a short Boise hike in Idaho, you’ll still need the basic day hiking essentials to make sure that you are safe and well prepared.

 Better safe than sorry.

-An alternative for backpacks for kids is a Camelbak.
+If you’re hiking with kids, you may want to consider grabbing your kids a Camelbak.
 It can store a good amount of things inside in addition to the kid’s sized water bladder.

 2. Water bottle or bladder

-When thinking of what to bring on a day hike, this should come first in your list.
+When thinking of what to bring on a day hike, this should be near the top of your list.

 Water is one of the most important things needed for hiking.
 Walking and hiking can easily dehydrate you, especially if you’re in a dry climate or sweating a lot.